MwangiTess/Trivia-Quiz-App/README.md

 The Trivia Quiz App is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-© Tess Amah 2023.
+© Tess Mwangi 2023.
 All rights reserved.